Privacy notice.

 - We are the controller for personal data we collect about visitors to chat.org.uk, prospective customers and people who fill in our contact form, our business contacts, and the staff at customer organisations who administer the service on their organisation's behalf (account holders).

-- We are the processor for personal data flowing through governed WhatsApp channels and stored in the archive on a customer's behalf.
-The customer organisation – the charity or care provider running the channel – is the controller of that data.
+- We are the processor for personal data flowing through governed channels – wherever it comes from, whether our own secure web space or Microsoft Teams – and stored in the record on a customer's behalf.
+The customer organisation – the school, charity or care provider running the channel – is the controller of that data.
 They decide who joins, what is discussed, how long it is kept, and who is told.

 This notice describes both roles.
 Sections 4 to 11 mostly concern data we handle as a controller.
 Sections 12 onwards apply to both.
 Where we are acting as a processor, the customer's own privacy notice is the primary one that data subjects should read; ours describes the framework we operate within.